PaddlePaddle/Paddle/doc/fluid/howto/optimization/timeline.md

 ## how to use timeline tool to do profile

 1. Add `with profiler.profiler(...)` to the main training loop.
-After run, the code will generate a profile record file `/tmp/profile`. **Warning**: Please do not run too many batches when use profiler to record timeline infomation, for the profile record will grow with the batch number.
+After run, the code will generate a profile record file `/tmp/profile`. **Warning**: Please do not run too many batches when use profiler to record timeline information, for the profile record will grow with the batch number.

 	```python
 	with profiler.profiler('All', 'total', '/tmp/profile') as prof: